Holographic entanglement negativity for a single subsystem in conformal field theories with a conserved charge

-Substituting eq.\@ \eqref{eq_area_aux_subsys_non_ext_hd_smallCP_lowT_biggerT} into eq.\@ \eqref{eq_hen_sg_sym}, the holographic entanglement negativity in the limit of small chemical potential and high temperature, for the mixed state configuration of the single subsystem under consideration may be determined as follows
+Substituting eq.\@ \eqref{eareaauxhdnescpltbt} into eq.\@ \eqref{ehensgsym}, the holographic entanglement negativity in the limit of small chemical potential and high temperature, for the mixed state configuration of the single subsystem under consideration may be determined as follows

-Next we employ eq.\@ \eqref{eq_area_aux_subsys_non_ext_hd_smallCP_lowT_biggerT} to compute the corresponding holographic entanglement entropy from eq.\@ \eqref{eq_hee_sg} as follows
+Next we employ eq.\@ \eqref{eareaauxhdnescpltbt} to compute the corresponding holographic entanglement entropy from eq.\@ \eqref{eheesg} as follows

-Comparing eqs.\@ \eqref{eq_hen_non_ext_hd_smallCP_highT} and \eqref{eq_hee_non_ext_hd_smallCP_highT} we again obtain
+Comparing eqs.\@ \eqref{ehenhdnescpht} and \eqref{eheehdnescpht} we again obtain

-where $ {\cal S}_{A}^{ \textit{th} } = \frac{ 1 }{ 4 G_{N}^{ \left ( d + 1 \right ) } } \left ( \frac{ 4\pi T_{ \textit{ef{}f} } }{ d } \right )^{ d - 1 } L^{ d - 2 } l $ as before.
+where $\mathcal{S}_A^{\textit{th}}=\frac{1}{4G_N^{(d+1)}}\left(\frac{4\pi T_{\textit{ef{}f}}}{d}\right)^{d-1}L^{d-2}l$ as before.

-Once again we observe that the expression for the holographic entanglement negativity in eq.\@ \eqref{eq_hen_non_ext_hd_smallCP_highT} for the mixed state in question is purely dependent on the area $ L^{ d - 2 } $ of the entangling surface between the single subsystem with the rest of the system.
-As earlier this indicates the vanishing of the volume dependent thermal contribution, as may be seen from eq.\@ \eqref{eq_hen_hee_rel_non_ext_hd_smallCP_highT}.
-This is again in agreement with the usual quantum information theory expectations, and constitutes a fairly strong consistency check for the holographic construction proposed in \cite{Chaturvedi:2016rcn}.
+Once again we observe that the expression for the holographic entanglement negativity to the leading order in eq.\@ \eqref{ehenhdnescpht} for the mixed state in question is purely dependent on the area $L^{d-2}$ of the entangling surface between the single subsystem with the rest of the system.
+As earlier this indicates the vanishing of the volume dependent thermal contribution, as may be seen from eq.\@ \eqref{ehenheehdnescpht}.

-Having completed the computation of the holographic entanglement negativity in the small chemical potential and high temperature regime, we now turn our attention to the same for the case of large chemical potential and low temperature in subsection \ref{sub2sec_hen_non_ext_hd_largeCP_lowT}.